gitnyasha/private-event/README.md

 # private-event

-The porpuse of this project was to build a site similar to a private Eventbrite which allows users to create events and then manage user signups.
+The purpose of this project was to build a site similar to a private Eventbrite which allows users to create events and then manage user signups.
 ## Built With

 - Ruby